staxrip/staxrip/docs/introduction.rst

 Setup
 =====

-It's required to use Windows 7 or higher in the x64 variant.
+It's important to understand that x64 and x86 can never be mixed, everything StaxRip requires and everything it uses is x64, x86 plugins generally don't work in x64 applications.

+Windows 7 x64 is the minimum required Windows version.

+`.NET Framework <https://www.microsoft.com/net/download/dotnet-framework-runtime>`_ is required in verrsion 4.8.

-First `Visual C++ 2019 <https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads>`_ must be installed in the x64 variant.
-The version must be up to date.
+Another requirement is `Visual C++ 2019 x64 <https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads>`_ with minimum version 14.25.28508

-StaxRip requires that either AviSynth+ or VapourSynth is installed in the x64 variant, installers are included under ``Apps\Installer``.
-It's possible to install and use both AviSynth+ and VapourSynth.
-VapourSynth requires that Python is installed before VapourSynth, both in the x64 variant.

-Whenever StaxRip starts the first time from a new location it will ask for a settings folder location to use for this particular start-up location.
-You can open the current settings folder from the main menu at ``Tools > Folders > Settings``.
-It's possible to run different StaxRip versions side by side with different settings.
+StaxRip has portable versions of AviSynth, VapourSynth and Python included, a setup is not required.

+If AviSynth or VapourSynth was installed then StaxRip will use the installed version instead of the included portable version.

+Hardware encoding works only on newer hardware and up to date drivers.

-It's not recommended to start StaxRip from a location without full write access so ``C:\Program Files`` shouldn't be used.
-StaxRip uses almost 200 tools and some of these tools might require write access to their start-up directory.
+It's not possible to start StaxRip from a location without full write access.

-To add StaxRip to the windows start menu right-click the StaxRip.exe and choose *Add to Start*.